rjfaust/DimReader/README.md

 ### Optional Parameters
 Some projections have user tunable paramters.
 If that is the case, those parameters must be entered in the order that they are shown in the description (it will read them in in that order).
 For example, for tSNE, if we want to specify the number of iterations, we first have to enter the perplexity.

+### Plotting
+The projection can be plotted by opening Plotting/index.html and uploading the .dimreader file into it.
+The axis lines can be turned on and off, as well as the output vectors.

 ## Running Tangent Map Recovery